-I’m an ethnographer who studies the news, and how changes in technology, culture and economics are shaping journalism.
+I’m an ethnographer and historian who studies how changes in technology, culture and economics are shaping both journalism and knowledge in general.

 During over a decade of ethnographic research on local news production, I’ve charted new forms of journalistic work and have analyzed the possibilities of — and barriers to — institutional collaboration.
 I’ve studied new business models for news, cultural challenges to journalistic authority, and the relationship between practices of software development and journalism.
 In 2009, I served as the lead research assistant for the Columbia University report The Reconstruction of American Journalism.
 Also in 2009, I completed my doctoral dissertation Breaking Journalism Down: Work, Authority and the Collapse of Metropolitan Journalism, 1997-2009, which drew extensive research in Philadelphia.